Post Pollution

 The project raises questions about responsibility, guilt and the role of art: can art be more than just a mirror?
 Can it contribute to real change?

-In the rain, I trudged across the beach, looking for plastic waste.
-All the plastic collected during the holiday goes home in a bag to be sorted out later in the studio.
+That offered a new perspective.
+That summer we’d given the Mediterranean a miss because it was too busy, but now things were different.
+We settled in a small village, in an Airbnb.
+In the rain, I trudged along the beach, searching for plastic waste.
+All the plastic I’d collected during the holiday went home in a bag to be sorted out later in the studio.

 Artists Willem de Haan &